Sonoran Desert Conservation Plan

 The goal of the SDCP is to allow our community to grow without destroying the things that make Pima County special — the mountain ranges, riparian areas, habitat that supports abundant wildlife, and places where we can enjoy the solitude of nature.
 The SDCP’s goal is to:

-Ensure the long-term survival of the full spectrum of plants and animals that are indigenous to Pima County through maintaining or improving the habitat conditions and ecosystem functions necessary for their survival.
+The goal of the Sonoran Desert Conservation Plan is to ensure the long-term survival of the full spectrum of plants and animals that are indigenous to Pima County through maintaining or improving the habitat conditions and ecosystem functions necessary for their survival.

 In October 1998, the Pima County Board of Supervisors adopted the multi-year planning process of the SDCP.
 The Coalition has been a part of this process since the beginning.
 With so many threatened and endangered species found in the area, which is still experiencing massive growth, it is necessary to implement a plan that will protect the long-term survival of these species and their habitat for generations to come.